expectedparrot/edsl/docs/starter_tutorial.rst

     View the results in an interactive notebook <a href="https://deepnote.com/workspace/expected-parrot-c2fa2435-01e3-451d-ba12-9c36b3b87ad9/project/Expected-Parrot-examples-b457490b-fc5d-45e1-82a5-a66e1738a4b9/notebook/Tutorial%20-%20Starter%20Tutorial-e080f5883d764931960d3920782baf34" target="_blank">here</a>.

-Exploring your results
+Exploring Your Results
 ~~~~~~~~~~~~~~~~~~~~~~
 EDSL comes with built-in methods for analyzing and visualizing your results.
 For example, you can access results as a Pandas dataframe:

 .. code-block:: python

-    # Turn the Results object to a pandas dataframe
+    # Convert the Results object to a pandas dataframe
     results.to_pandas()

+Call the `columns` method to see a list of all components of results, and then `select` and `print` display them:

 .. code-block:: python

-    # The Results object has various attributes you can use
     results.columns

+Output for the results generated above:

 .. code-block:: python